-Stone Reader, the nonfiction feature I helped produce, won Special Grand Jury Honors and the Audience Award for Best Feature (a first for a documentary) at the Slamdance Film Festival in 2002 and received the International Documentary Association’s highest honor, a nomination for Distinguished Achievement in the Feature category in 2002.
+Stone Reader, the nonfiction feature I co-produced, won Special Grand Jury Honors and the Audience Award for Best Feature (a first for a documentary) at the Slamdance Film Festival in 2002 and received the International Documentary Association’s highest honor, a nomination for Distinguished Achievement in the Feature category in 2002.
 Released theatrically in the US in 2003, Stone Reader remained in theaters for over 15 months.
 Andrew Sarris, a famous American film critic who wrote for the New York Observer named Stone Reader as his number one film, fiction or nonfiction, for 2003.
 Stone Reader also appeared on many other important US film critic’s top ten lists including Roger Ebert of the Chicago Sun-Times and John Anderson of Newsday.
 It is one of the very few creative nonfiction films to appear in Leonard Maltin’s book, “151 Best Films You’ve Never Seen.”
-We are hoping to correct that by re-releasing Stone Reader in 2019 on several digital platforms.
+A newly restored 4K version of Stone Reader was re-released in 2021 and is currently streaming on Apple TV, Amazon and other platforms.

 I began my career as a still photographer before transitioning into the film industry.
 I’ve written, produced, directed and shot hundreds of film and video projects on four continents.
 I’m also a trained playwright who’s working on a novel and several new film projects.